 New Year, New Resolutions, Get Financially Organized!

-Don’t let time slip away from you in 2017.
+Don’t let time slip away from you this year.
 You know you want to stand tall on top of your financial life, IN CONTROL…..but somehow all this paperwork, emails, statements, and data fill your inbox and you just don’t know what to do with it.
 Instead of organizing, you let it sit until it is out of control; no fun to look at and no motivation to get started.
 Chances are, you’re still sitting on a lot of cash wondering what to do with it since the merger and the vested restricted stock turned to cash.

 It is VERY doable to be financially organized and in charge.
 Start with the upcoming tax season.
 There are a lot of online tools that can make this process a dream, but no matter how you look at it, you need to start somewhere.
 Understand the stress you feel looking down a black hole of online emails or piles of paperwork, is part of the process.
 Accept it and know as you work through it, your understanding of your things, will slowly increase and your stress level will decrease.